 Today, 3D printing delivers extremely customized synthetic implants like new mandibles, duck feet, and components of external prosthetics that used to require intensive shaping by hand that was more art than science.

-The ability to work with multiple materials and use highly-accurate measurements means that 3D printers will be welcomed in virtually every medical field as materials science catches up to the software and hardware behind 3D scanning and printing especially in regards tolinear actuators and slides technology and pressure sensing and measurement technologies.
+The ability to work with bulk materials and use highly-accurate measurements means that 3D printers will be welcomed in virtually every medical field as materials science catches up to the software and hardware behind 3D scanning and printing especially in regards to fibre drums, metering pump technology, pressure sensing or load sensing, molding, dock handling equipment, filters, material handling equipment, mass finishing equipment, metallurgy, pharmaceuticals, recycling equipment, size reduction equipment, and data equipment technologies.

 Construction

 Just as with creating body parts, the only limit to 3D printing is how sophisticated the materials science is and how large of a 3D printer you have access to.
-3D printers are increasingly utilized in art installations and one-off niche problem-solving applications as they allow manufacturers to create highly specific or esoteric components without requiring customized tooling in a traditional manufacturing setting.
+3D printers are increasingly utilized in art installations and one-off niche problem-solving applications as they allow manufacturers to create highly specific or esoteric components like flexible couplings without requiring customized tooling in a traditional manufacturing setting.
+Larger manufacturer-sized systems may even have unusual components such as a pressure gauge or transducer.

 At this year’s South by Southwest festival in Austin, Texas, a 3D printing and construction startup called ICON upped the ante on 3D printing by 3D printing a complete home in real-time on the grounds of an event.